We are a passionate, innovative and collaborative team focused on celebrating students and promoting possibility.

 Ashley began her career in the private sector when she was selected as one of 15 individuals to participate in a two-year management development program at Kraft Foods.
 After four years gaining expertise in sales, customer service, consumer analytics and category management, Ashley acted on her long-standing passion for educational access and equity and pursued a full-time career in education.
 Prior to joining Spark, Ashley was with Chicago Public Schools (CPS) where she led the successful launch of Mentoring the Next Generation, a district-wide initiative that paired more than 500 kindergarten and eighth grade students with caring adult mentors.
 Most recently, she served as Special Projects Manager at The Chicago Public Education Fund (The Fund) where she was responsible for collaborating with CPS leadership to support principal talent management and developing the strategy to support fundraising efforts for the next phase of The Fund’s work.
 Ashley holds a Masters of Education in Education Policy and Management from the Harvard Graduate School of Education and a Bachelor of Arts in sociology from Vassar College.
 She is also a Surge Fellow and was part of the inaugural Education Pioneers Yearlong Fellowship.

-Phil began his career in Chicago’s education sector at Kelvyn Park High School as a Math Tutoring Fellow, then as a SAGA Innovations Leadership Fellow.
-In these roles he tutored math and helped new tutors find success in educating as well as mentoring.
-His time spent at Kelvyn Park inspired Phil to join Spark to help the youth of Chicago realize their potential, as well as to engage more people in the education of the city’s youth.
+Phil began his career in Chicago’s education sector at Kelvyn Park High School as a Math Tutoring Fellow.
+His time spent at KP inspired Phil to join Spark as a Program Coordinator in 2015 to support the youth of Chicago in realizing their potential, and to engage more people in the education of the city’s youth.
+He now leads as Program Director.
 Phil holds a B.A. in Sociology from the State University of New York at Geneseo, and is a native of Buffalo, New York.

 Join a culture of possibility!
 Learn about career, fellowship and internship opportunities.Careers